I. General information

 All participants must register by June 5th 2020, 23:59 EEST (Lithuanian time).
 The registered participants must submit the score in PDF format (all the requirements are specified in paragraph IX.) and the sound recording of the composition in an MP3 format (made by notographic software) till July 5th 2020, 23:59 EEST (Lithuanian time).
 After this date, the authors cannot correct or change the scores.

 III.
 Participation fee

-The participation fee until 5th April 2020 23:59 EET is 50 EUR.
+The participation fee until 5th April 2020 23:59 EEST is 50 EUR.
 The participation fee from April 6th 2020 onwards is 80 EUR.
 The payment is returned to the participants only in the event of the competition being cancelled.

 IV.
 Competition process

 The countries under international sanctions are: Iran, North Korea, Syria, the Republic of Sudan, Cuba and Crimea region of Ukraine

 2nd competition round – the final concert: 17th September 2020, 19:00.

 Location of the final concert: Lithuanian National Philharmonic Hall, Vilnius.

 - 1st round: all scores are sent in by the participants; those satisfying all the requirements are sent to the jury of the 1st round which then selects up to 10 best scores for the final concert.
 The results of the 1st round are sent to each contestant by e-mail and announced on the website www.futuresymphony.lt by July 20th 2020 (date inclusive).